Loan Affordability Calculator: How Much Loan Can You Safely Borrow?

 10. Can combining incomes improve loan affordability?

-12. Does this calculator guarantee loan approval?
+12. Does this loan affordability calculator guarantee loan approval?